FirstTimeEZ/server-ssl/README.md

 }).on('error', (e) => e.code === S_SSL.ADDR_IN_USE && console.error(`${S_SSL.optPort}${S_SSL.IN_USE}`)).listen(S_SSL.optPort, (err) => err ? console.error(S_SSL.ERROR_STARTING, err) : console.log(`${S_SSL.STARTED_HTTPS}${S_SSL.optPort}`));
 ```

-You can remove everything inside `HTTPS_SERVER` and do whatever you like, there are also helpers you can use in `S_SSL`
+You can remove everything inside `HTTPS_SERVER` and do whatever you like.

+There are also helpers you can use in `S_SSL`

 --------